Presidency of Franklin D. Roosevelt (1941–1945): 1940 election

 World War II shook up the Republican field, possibly preventing the nomination of isolationist congressional leaders like Taft or Vandenberg.
 The 1940 Republican National Convention instead nominated Wendell Willkie, who had never held public office.
 A well-known corporate attorney and executive, Willkie rose to public notice through his criticism of the New Deal and his clashes with the TVA.
 Unlike his isolationist rivals for the Republican nomination, Willkie favored Britain in the war, and he was backed by internationalist Republicans like Henry Luce the publisher of influential magazines like TIME.
-Willkie's internationalist views initially prevented disputes over foreign policy from dominating the campaign, helping to allow for the Destroyers for Bases Agreement and the establishment of a peacetime draft.
+Willkie's internationalist views initially prevented disputes over foreign policy from dominating the campaign, helping to allow for the Destroyers-for-bases deal and the establishment of a peacetime draft.

 FDR was in a fighting mood, as he called out to an enthusiastic audience in Brooklyn:

 I am only fighting for a free America – for a country in which all men and women have equal rights to liberty and justice.
 I'm fighting against the revival of government by special privilege....I am fighting, as I always have fought, for the rights of the little man as well as the big man....I'm fighting to keep this nation prosperous and at peace.
 I'm fighting to keep our people out of foreign wars, and to keep foreign conceptions of government out of our own United States.
 I'm fighting for these great and good causes.

 As the campaign drew to a close, Willkie warned that Roosevelt's re-election would lead to the deployment of American soldiers abroad.
 In response, Roosevelt promised that, "Your boys are not going to be sent into any foreign wars."
 Roosevelt won the 1940 election with 55% of the popular vote and almost 85% of the electoral vote (449 to 82).
 Willkie won ten states: strongly Republican states of Vermont and Maine, and eight isolationist states in the Midwest.
 The Democrats retained their congressional majorities, but the conservative coalition largely controlled domestic legislation and remained "leery of presidential extensions of executive power through social programs."